-I promised to write about STUDIO 2B, so here goes …
+I promised to write about the Girl Scout STUDIO 2B program, so here goes …

-STUDIO 2B debuted at the 2002 national convention, where the program was hailed as the solution to declining teen membership.
+STUDIO 2B debuted at the 2002 Girl Scouts of the USA national convention, where the program was hailed as the solution to declining teen membership.
 The program addressed the problems with teen Girl Scouting that emerged from the landmark research study, “Ten Emerging Truths: New Directions for Girls 11–17.”

 Researchers found that Girl Scouts wasn’t considered cool by girls 11 and older.
 Girls didn’t like the terms “Cadette” and “Senior” and they certainly did not want their friends in middle school to know they were Girl Scouts.